How to write a resume for a nurse? Read our complete guide with tips from experts and +20 actual examples of skills, achievements etc. Read more!

 Some job experts say entry-level candidates must use the functional resume format.

 We disagree.
-The functional format works best for those with no experience.
+The functional resume format works best for those with no experience.
 As you'll see, you should never turn in a resume with no experience.

 Want to make sure your resume will hook every recruiter and get you that interview?
 Get our free checklist and learn what makes a job-winning resume: 46 Things You Need To Do Before You Send Your Resume.